 Next we knew the visa would be difficult.
 It is not possible for just anyone from Benin to leave the country and more specifically, from Elisee’s family’s village.
 Long ago in the “birthplace of Voodoo” (this very village near Lakossa) agreements were made with Satan himself to “protect” the people and keep them safe from the slave ships.
 Ever since the time of the slave trade this village and many others have been marking their children upon birth with the sign of the snake.
 Almost every single person we met in Benin had some variation of this sign which is three scars in a row that have been bled, filled with powdered snakes blood and healed to a scar over time.
 This sign proves a child’s inheritance of the snake’s protection.
 Elisee has this sign (faint and small yet still evident) on each cheek.
 He has been “given” the snakes protection which (obviously to a believer) is bondage.
 This spiritual battle was overarching every meeting and plan we had in Benin.
 We were fighting for every step forward.

 The third week was the charm we had been waiting for!
 Finally our appointments with the Judge and the Embassy had arrived!
 We had spent a chunk of week 2 in prayer and felt fully confident that the Lord’s favor was upon us.
-We just knew that the downhill slide was about to turn into airplane ride home with our little man.
+We just knew that the downhill slide was about to turn into an airplane ride home with our little man.
 We met with the judge Monday and had all the wonderful papers collected and copied.
 He in turn requested more information, more paperwork and remembered the need to send a social worker to Elisee’s mother’s village for interviews.
 This would take more than two weeks.
 TWO WEEKS.
 Our flight out is in 6 days.
-We paid the social worker triple the fee and he headed off to the village immediately- he actually left the building before us, PTL, he understood our urgency!- and left a handsome bribe for the judge.
+We paid the social worker triple the fee and he headed off to the village immediately- he actually left the building before us, PTL, he understood our urgency!
 We left believing for a miracle.

 Tuesday was our appointment with the Embassy.
 It was actually the first day the new building was open to “the public” (or those with precious appointment papers).
 We were literally kept outside the main doors until one minute past our appointment time and then entered into the chaos of the first day.
 This is where the nightmare began.
 Once we made it through the minor glitches of security and got our “misplaced” passports back we waited for a meeting which turned out to be a bank teller window with an audience of a whole room full of waiting appointment holders.
 We were informed that unless we had applied for adoption in the US before May 14, 2014 we did not stand a chance due to the incoming Hague Convention Act.
 This is NOT what their website had told us a year before, I might add.
 And it shouldn’t matter since the adoption in Benin was almost finalized, right?
 We wanted to speak directly with the consular.
 She was in a meeting, but we were more than willing to wait no matter how long it took.
 She did come forward at long last but informed us in no uncertain terms that she would NOT be offering our son a visa either today or any day and no, there was no other way to get our boy home.
 She did after some consideration offer us the opportunity to move to Benin and adopt him.
 “I know an American family who did that and loved living here so much, they’ve stayed and it’s been seven years.”
 How lovely for them.

-So thanks to the lack of US paperwork (which, might I add, is simply not possible since we can find no agency or attorney in the US who works with Benin) and thanks to the adoption of the Hague Convention Act and thanks to US government and their inability to accept a bribe and look the other way (jk, we didn’t even try) we have no visa.
+So thanks to the lack of US paperwork (which, might I add, is simply not possible since we can find no agency or attorney in the US who works with the country of Benin) and thanks to the adoption of the Hague Convention Act (which won’t be in place and active for several years) and thanks to the US government and their inability to accept a bribe and look the other way (jk, we didn’t even try) we have no visa.
 There.
 The end.
-Or so it seems… Praying for some crazy miracles to align and bring to fruition this adoption story, because to quote my favorite book of all time:
+Or so it seems… Praying for some crazy miracles to align and bring to fruition this adoption story, because to quote pretty much my favorite book of all time: